alfiankan/covid-api-python/README.md

 ## Todo :

-- [PROCESS] Entry point for all API, provide general information of covid cases.
+- [DONE] Entry point for all API, provide general information of covid cases.
 - [ ] Provide yearly data of total covid cases.
 - [ ] Provide yearly data of total covid cases of the year provided in <year>.
 - [ ] Provide monthly data of total covid cases.